CIM Programs-Resume Tip Sheet

 B. Professional Skills

-Begin your resume with a summary of your professional qualifications.
-To write the bulleted statements in this section, be sure to use keywords, requirements and preferences mentioned in the job posting.
-(For more information see the following articles: Developing Your Qualifications Summary and Beating the ATS.)
+Begin your resume with a summary of your professional skills.
+To write the bulleted statements in this section, be sure to begin each statement with an action verb or strong adjective and use keywords, requirements and preferences mentioned in the job posting.
+(For more information see Begin Your Resume with Professional Qualifications and 185 Action Verbs That Will Make Your Resume Awesome.)
 Below is an example:

 PROFESSIONAL SKILLS